 At the end of each reporting period, the Co-operative reviews its tangible and intangible assets to determine whether there is any indication of impairment.
-Intangible assets with indefinite useful lives, including goodwill, and intangible assets not yet available for use are tested for impairment at least annually and whenever there is an indication that the asset may be impaired.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss, if any.
 Where it is not possible to estimate the recoverable amount of an individual asset, the Co-operative estimates the recoverable amount of the cash generating unit (CGU) to which the asset belongs.
 A CGU is the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or CGUs.
 Where a reasonable and consistent basis of allocation can be identified, corporate assets are also allocated to individual CGUs.
 Otherwise corporate assets are allocated to the smallest group of CGUs for which a reasonable and consistent allocation base can be identified.